 Handled wrongly, Manaphy could have ended up as an annoying baby and a catalyst for many frustrating moments.
 This doesn't happen.
 In the film, Manaphy bonds with May, and although May isn't interesting here as she is in the fourth season of the regular Pokemon show, she can take the spotlight just fine.

 While the film is plot driven, a large chunk of the middle half is spent on a journey.
 This time is spent focusing on the relationship between May and Manaphy and I'm happy to say - this relationship makes the movie shine in a few moments.
-Accompanied by some quite sophisticated dialogue for a Pokemon film, these scenes make the best that movie has to offer.
+Accompanied by some quite sophisticated dialogue for a Pokemon film - at least for a later Pokemon film.
+Anyway, these scenes are the best that this movie has to offer.

 Some standout scenes are Manaphy's search for May's scarf and the exchange between Jack and Ash with May joining in later.
 On the less positive side, this migrant family of circus entertainers has enough money for top tier sea equipment, boats and submarines.
 In the movie they proceed to destroy these vehicles and you can't stop and wonder - how rich do they have to be not to mention the loss?

 The last third of this film, features a supernatural sea temple and while I've had my rants regarding vague magic in Pokemon before, this one's not a thorn in my side.
-Indeed, it is connected to currents and power of Manaphy as a legendary sea Pokemon.
-Last but not least, the whole creation is seen to be fragile, with decaying pilasters, statues and the whole sinking plot.
-It's a creation subservient to the (embellished) laws of physics.
+"A legendary did it" is not the best explanation, but considering how the temple was used in the film, it gets a pass.
+Especially because the whole creation is seen as fragile.
+It decays and sinks.
+The temple is subservient to cause and effect.
+It's not just a cool magic thingy.